BLUF

 Tenant improvement scope drift

-This is one of the most common problems.
 The project starts as a straightforward fit-out, then the use evolves, the layout changes, branding shifts, utilities need rework, or the existing conditions do not support the intended plan.
-The contractor calls it an added scope.
+The contractor calls it added scope.
 The owner or tenant calls it included work.

 Change order warfare